 III.
-Servicer - Performance of Obligations
+Servicer/IRG

-A. IRG Testing and Quarterly Reports
+A. IRG Testing

 1. Testing.
-Pursuant to the Enforcement Terms and the Work Plan, the IRG conducts Metrics testing.
-In Test Period 3 and Test Period 4, the IRG conducted tests on all of the Metrics in effect under the Enforcement Terms, with the exception of Metrics 5, 6 and 19, and Metrics 15, 16, and 17.
-Metrics 5, 6 and 19 were not tested in Test Period 4 because they were identified by the IRG as Potential Violations in Test Period 3 and were under CAPs during Test Period 4, as more fully discussed in Section V below.
-Metrics 15, 16 and 17 were not tested in Test Period 3 and Test Period 4 because they are policy and procedure (P&P) Metrics that are tested annually.
-Metrics 16 and 17 were tested in the third calendar quarter of 2012 (Test Period 1) and will be tested again in the third calendar quarter of 2013 (Test Period 5).
-Metric 15 was tested in the fourth quarter of 2012 (Test Period 2) and will be tested again in the fourth quarter of 2013 (Test Period 6).
+The Metrics tested in Test Period 5 and Test Period 6, and their respective Threshold Error Rates, are listed below in Section III.B, Tables 1 and 2.
+As shown in those tables, in Test Periods 5 and 6, the IRG conducted tests on all of the Metrics then in effect under the Enforcement Terms with the exception of Metric 5.
+Metric 5 was not tested because it was identified by the IRG as a Potential Violation in Test Period 3 and was under a CAP during Test Periods 5 and 6.
+Metrics 15, 16 and 17 are policy and procedure (P&P) Metrics that are tested only in one test period in a four-test-period cycle.
+Metrics 16 and 17 were tested in the third calendar quarter of 2013 (Test Period 5); and Metric 15 was tested in the fourth calendar quarter of 2013 (Test Period 6).3